team-for-awesome/make-a-difference-now/README.md

 I am doing all of this not forgetting that everything is impermanent, even our species and universe.
 And that thus none of what I do will have a permanent effect.

+## Transmission
+Tell other people how they can make a difference and the positive effects will cascade around the globe.
+This is why transmission is the most important item on this list.

 ## Compassion
 - I solemnly pledge to treat sentient beeings with unlimited respect
     - I will adopt animals from the animal shelter and take good care of them.